-The number of Indigenous Australians employed as medical practitioners increased from 155 to 363 between 2006 and 2017
+The number of Indigenous Australians employed as nurses and midwives increased from 2,434 to 5,135 between 2013 and 2021

 Why is it important?

 Aboriginal and Torres Strait Islander people are significantly under-represented in the health workforce.
 This under-representation potentially contributes to reduced access to health services for the broader Indigenous Australian population.
 The accessibility of a health service goes beyond its physical availability and also encompasses other aspects, such as whether it is culturally safe (Scrimgeour & Scrimgeour 2008).
 The provision of culturally safe care is essential to meet the health care needs of Indigenous Australians effectively and requires health professionals to have considered power relations, cultural differences and patients’ rights (AHMAC 2016).
 Culturally safe health care includes the provision of services underpinned by Indigenous Australians’ beliefs and values (AH&MRC 2015).
 Recognition and understanding of the diversity of Indigenous cultures and regional variations is also vital to providing culturally safe care (Scrimgeour & Scrimgeour 2008).
 A key feature of Aboriginal Community Controlled Health Services (ACCHSs) is the provision of culturally safe care, and research has found the ACCHS sector to be a leading employer of Indigenous Australians (Campbell et al. 2018).